ZainChen/omi-vscode/README.md

 # Omi for Visual Studio Code (Develop)

-- This preview release of the extension adds support for omi to Visual Studio Code including.
+This preview release of the extension adds support for omi to Visual Studio Code including.

+# Function
+- Snippet
-- In development
+- In development...